Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am Ph.D. candidate in Economics at Georgetown University with almost 5 years of work experience in the Research Division at the Central Bank of Chile.
+I am Ph.D. candidate in Economics at Georgetown University with more than 5 years of work experience in institutions as the Central Bank of Chile and The World Bank.

-Most of my work is to use empirical methods to look at an issue from multiple perspectives.